Elementary key normal form: History

+Definition

 A table is in EKNF if and only if all its elementary functional dependencies begin at whole keys or end at elementary key attributes.
 For every full non-trivial functional dependency of the form X→Y, either X is a key or Y is (a part of) an elementary key.

 In this definition, an elementary functional dependency is a full functional dependency (a non-trivial functional dependency X → A such that there is no functional dependency X' → A that also holds with X' being a strict subset of X), and an elementary key is a key X for which there exists an attribute A such that X → A is an elementary functional dependency.